Academics in the Lower School

 Our second graders stretch their reading and writing skills in guided reading book groups and writers’ workshop sessions.
 They progress at an individual pace, and achieve a year or more of literacy growth, which boosts their sense of accomplishment.
 Math concepts are introduced in a vivid, concrete way, using manipulatives, which provide a tangible understanding of the math process.
 Then our second graders progress to pictorial representations of the concepts and, finally, to more abstract mathematical ideas.
 Complex math problems bring a sense of discovery and excitement, as they are studied, puzzled over and solved in a variety of ways.

 Our second graders practice design and innovative thinking in the Imagination Zone.
 Here, our students collaborate to discover a need, define a problem, brainstorm solutions, build prototypes, test and refine their creations.
 Our second graders love to imagine and invent at lower school tinkering stations, and this emphasis on outside-the-box thinking enriches the traditional curriculum.
-Our second graders apply their creative, hands-on learning to the mysteries of science explorations, or the study of history, and gain a broader perspective on the events that shaped their world.
+Our students apply their creative, hands-on learning to the mysteries of science explorations, or the study of history, and gain a broader perspective on the events that shaped their world.

 Chase’s third graders are marked by a growing spirit of confidence and independence.
 To nurture this growth, we provide students with ample opportunities to work independently and in small groups.
 Discipline and study habits are strengthened through the use of a daily planner, which helps our students organize nightly homework as well as longer-term projects.
 Our exuberant third graders love to share and tell stories, which we highlight during morning meeting.
 Concurrently, our students develop into attentive listeners who ask thoughtful and relevant questions of their peers.